Martin Lee (singer): Eurovision win and onwards

-Personal life

-Martin Lee spent five years of his early life in Australia.
-His mother died when he was young and with his father, he returned to the UK.
+Personal life, illness and death

+Martin Lee had a daughter from his first marriage, born in 1973.

-Soon after she joined the group in late 1973, Sandra Stevens began a relationship with Lee, and they were living together by the time of their Eurovision win in 1976.
+Soon after she joined the Brotherhood of Man in late 1973, Sandra Stevens began a relationship with Lee and they were living together by the time of their Eurovision win in 1976.
 Lee married Stevens in August 1979.
-They live in Surrey.
+They lived in Surrey.

+Lee died from heart failure following a short illness, on 29 September 2024, aged 77.